devvg706/ImaginAI/README.md

+📢 Get Started with the App 🚀

+✅ To start using the app, first enter your API Key 🔑.

+⚙️ Steps to Begin:
+1️⃣ Open the app 📱
+2️⃣ Navigate to Settings ⚙️
+3️⃣ Enter your API Key 🔐
+4️⃣ Save & Start Exploring 🚀

+⚠️ Note: Your API Key is required for full functionality.
+Make sure to keep it secure! 🔒

 # 🌟 AI Image Generator

 This project is a web-based **AI Image Generator** that uses **Hugging Face** models to generate images based on user-inputted prompts.
 Users can select different models, specify aspect ratios, and choose the number of images to generate.
 The project also features a **🌙 Dark Mode Toggle** and allows users to refresh images individually.